-On Thursday, January 7th, 2016, Governor Charlie Baker announced the establishment of a collaborative digital health initiative which will bring together public, private, academic, and healthcare leaders to build a stronger and more connected statewide digital health ecosystem.
+On Thursday, January 7th, 2016, Governor Charlie Baker announced the establishment of a collaborative digital health initiative which brings together public, private, academic, and healthcare leaders to build a stronger and more connected statewide digital health ecosystem.
 Read the press release from the launch of Mass Digital Health.

-Driving technology transfer from the Commonwealth's research institutions is another way the initiative will promote digital health success stories.
-To help address this issue, MACP has led the creation of three standardized template agreements in licensing technology, and sponsored research in Digital Health Care, each accompanied by a user-friendly guide.
-The goal of the templates is to help academic researchers launch their innovations from the lab into the marketplace.
-These templates can help lower the barriers to the formation of new companies and provide all parties with a reputable template agreement for negotiations.
+Driving technology transfer from the Commonwealth's research institutions is another way the initiative promotes digital health entrepreneurial success.
+To help address this issue, MACP announced the creation of three standardized template agreements for licensing technology and sponsored research in digital health, each accompanied by a user-friendly guide.
+The goal of the templates is to help academic researchers translate their innovations from the lab into the market.
+These templates can help lower barriers to formation of new companies and provide all parties with a reputable template agreement for negotiations.